-For more information on sole proprietorships, see Publication 334.
+More information.
+For more information on sole proprietorships, see Publication 334, Tax Guide for Small Business.
 But if you are a farmer, see Publication 225, Farmer's Tax Guide.

 Partnerships.
 A partnership is the relationship existing between two or more persons who join to carry on a trade or business.
 Each person contributes money, property, labor, or skill, and expects to share in the profits and losses of the business.